 Vermeer's Camera: Uncovering the Truth behind the Masterpieces

 Curiously enough, one of the most widely read and heatedly discussed books about Vermeer in recent years, Vermeer's Camera: Uncovering the Truth behind the Masterpieces was not written by art historian, but by an architect, Philip Steadman.
 The controversial subject of this book is Vermeer's use of the camera obscura - a kind of predecessor to the modern photographic camera - as an aid to his painting.
 Since American photographer Joseph Pennell in 1891 first supposed that Vermeer employed the camera obscura the subject has been widely debated among art historians.
 However, not until Steadman's book has the topic been so thoroughly researched.
-Steadman painstakingly develops his argument through careful study of the history of the camera obscura, an exploration of 17th-century optics, and a detailed study of the light, optics, perspective, and measurement of a series of Vermeer's paintings.
+Steadman painstakingly develops his argument through careful study of the history of the camera obscura, an exploration of seventeenth-century optics, and a detailed study of the light, optics, perspective, and measurement of a series of Vermeer's paintings.
 He goes to remarkable lengths to reconstruct Vermeer's studio and its furnishings, down to the angle of the light from its windows.
 The science is complex, but always clearly explained.
 Steadman's arguments are so carefully articulated and rational tested, that he has probably come as close as theoretically possible to proving that the camera obscura was in fact an integral part of the elusive Dutch master's working method.

 April 25, 2003